Gymnasium F.C.

-Gymnasium A.F.C. are a football club from Douglas on the Isle of Man.
-They compete in the Isle of Man Football League.
-They wear a light blue and white shirt, black shorts and light blue and black socks, and play their home games at Tromode Park in Douglas.
+Gymnasium A.F.C. are a football club in Douglas on the Isle of Man, competing in the Isle of Man Football League.
+The team play their home matches at Tromode Park in Douglas, sporting a light blue and white shirt, black shorts, and light blue socks.

 History

 Gymnasium A.F.C. was founded on Saturday 11 October 1890, at a meeting held in the reading room of the Douglas Gymnasium.
 In the meeting it was decided, on the casting vote of the chairman, that the club would adopt the Association code, rather than Rugby, which was more prevalent on the Isle of Man at the time.This meeting is fully reported in the Isle of Man Times edition dated Wednesday 15 October 1890.

 Gymns were one of eight teams that initially made up the official Manx Football League.

 The club has been Isle of Man Football League champions seven times, including four consecutive championships from 1902–03 to 1905–06.
 They have also won the Manx FA Cup ten times.

 The club experienced an internal power struggle during 1987, resulting in the resignation of a section of the committee and players to form spin off club Douglas Royal, who even copied the Gymns kit of the time and to this day are considered a rival club.

-In 2001–02 Gymns were relegated to Division Two, but were promoted back to Divison One the following season as runners-up.
+In 2001–02 Gymns were relegated to Division Two, but were promoted back to Division One the following season as runners-up.
 However, they spent just one season back in the top flight, finishing the season having won just two games.
 Then in the following season, 2004–05, they again earned promotion as runners-up.
 Following that turbulent period, the club was able to consolidate its position within the top tier.

 In addition to the Senior team, the club has a reserve team that play in the Isle of Man Football Combination.

-Thanks to links with a prominent Premier League club, Gymns were donated a playing kit for the 2002–03 season.
+Thanks to links with a Premier League club, Gymns were donated a playing kit for the 2002–03 season.
 A mix-up in communication resulted in blue/white stripe shirts being provided instead of the club's traditional all-white.
-As a result, Gymns altered the club colours that season to reflect this new kit, later switching the shorts and socks from blue to black.
+As a result, Gymns altered the club colours to reflect this new kit, later switching the shorts and socks from blue to black.

 During the 2008–09 season, the club achieved The Football Association Charter Standard status, the FA's kitemark scheme for quality assurance.

 The 2013-14 Season saw a strong trophy haul for the club, with both the first and the combination teams winning their respective league titles, as well as lifting the Woods Cup trophy.

 The club then experienced a lean spell and have been back in the second division for a number of years.